NieneB/InternshipReport/index.md

 In <a class="xref" href="#"> appendix $$ </a> the code of the communication between the front-end and back-end is given.
 As well as an example of the leaflet map and the d3 compilation of the request.

-The total code can be found on https://github.com/NieneB/veldnamen .
+The total code can be found on <a href=" https://github.com/NieneB/veldnamen/">  https://github.com/NieneB/veldnamen</a>.

 The database contains the following data: